DufferDeepu/Zentry/README.md

 2. Open the index.html file in your browser to view the page.

 📈 Roadmap
- Add a contact form with validation.
+ Add a contact form with validation.<br />
- Integrate video or game trailers in the hero section.
+ Integrate video or game trailers in the hero section.<br />
- Include user testimonials or reviews.
+ Include user testimonials or reviews.<br />
- Optimize for SEO and performance.
+ Optimize for SEO and performance.<br />

 🙌 Contributing
 Contributions are welcome!
 Fork the repository, create a branch for your feature or bug fix, and submit a pull request.